 I can only imagine what you must feel the moment you first become aware that you’re going to have to give a Down syndrome diagnosis to a new parent, one who likely has no idea the news that you’re about to drop on them.
 But the truth of the matter is you’re still going to have to have the conversation, and as the first point of contact for a new parent of a child with Down syndrome you have a lot of influence and authority.
 Those parents are going to be clinging to every word you say, and watching every facial expression that comes across your face.
 How you deliver the Down syndrome diagnosis to those parents could be a matter of life and death, literally.

-When our son Noah was born my wife’s OB/GYN’s first words to us were “I’m so sorry.” followed by “Would you like some antidepressants?”
+When our son Noah was born, my wife’s OB/GYN’s first words to us were “I’m so sorry” followed by “Would you like some antidepressants?”
 We were scared, anxious, and worried; the last thing we needed to hear from a medical professional was “I’m sorry.”
+And my wife certainly didn’t need antidepressants.

 But our story isn’t unique.
 In fact, I’ve heard from countless parents of children with Down Syndrome whose OB/GYN did a poor job of communicating to them their child had Down syndrome, or even worse tried to convince them to “terminate the pregnancy.”
 Sadly, a lot of parents take their OB/GYN’s advice and abort their child.
 You may be aware that approximately 92% of children diagnosed with Down syndrome are aborted.
 This shouldn’t happen.
 Doctors, like yourself, have to do a better job of delivering a Down syndrome diagnosis.
 You have to give parents true, accurate, and up to date (not inaccurate and outdated) information about Down syndrome.